salehmahmoud594/Landing-Page/README.md

     - bootstrap.bundle.js
     index.html
     README.md

+## Landing Page
     [x] All features are usable across modern desktop, tablet, and phone browsers.
     [x] Styling has been added for active states.
     [x] There are 5 sections that have been added to the page.
     [x] Navigation is built dynamically as an unordered list.
     [x] Hover at which section is being viewed while scrolling through the page.
     [x] When clicking an item from the navigation menu, the link scroll to the appropriate section.